aylamar/lamarbooru/docs/api.md

 * `page`: (required) The page number, must one or greater.
 * `tags`: (optional) The tag to filter by, any number of tags are supported and should be seperated by a "+".
 * `status`: (optional) The status of the file to filter by, defaults to inbox and archive.
 Any number of statuses are supported and should be seperated by "+".
+* `trash`: (optional) Whether to filter by files in the trash or not, defaults to false.

 ```json title="Successful Reponse (200)"
 [